miszu/NotionAzureFunctionsTwitterSync/README.md

-# Typescript Azure Functions + Notion API + Twitter = a Notion page showing your Twitter activity from the last week (updated each night)
+## Typescript Azure Function integrated with Notion API & Twitter API

+The functions creates/updates a Notion page showing your Twitter activity from the last week (updated each night)

 Check out the full article here - https://www.codingwithmiszu.com/2021/12/28/how-to-integrate-typescript-azure-functions-with-notion-api